-“I see sustainability as a lifestyle—of people living together with the earth rather than merely compensating for the bad effects that we have on the environment,” says BFA Fashion Design student Marie Claire Brush.
+“I see sustainability as a lifestyle—of people living together with the earth rather than merely compensating for the bad effects that we have on the environment,” says BFA Fashion Design student Marie Clare Brush.

 In 2008, Brush had an opportunity to put her philosophy into practice: She was a member of a three-person team that took first place in a competition sponsored by Parsons’ Sustainable Design Review and Kiehl’s: Since 1851, a New York-based hair and skincare products company.
 The contest had students use design to promote responsible consumption.
 The team’s winning concept was used to market Kiehl’s Superbly Restorative Argan Body Lotion, which debuted on Earth Day.
 Working on the project gave Brush important insights into designing in the real world.
 “For Kiehl’s, we always had to keep the design realistic in terms of manufacturing while keeping the concept interesting and intriguing at the same time.”